 - Cloud computing

 - Network services

-To get an idea of what federal government agencies have purchased as a part of the 2019 budget, you can explore USASpending.gov, which includes an interactive Spending Explorer tool.
-The tool allows you to click on a government agency, and see how its budget breaks down into categories.
-In some cases, IT products and services are listed in their own category.
+To get an idea of what federal government agencies have purchased as a part of the 2024 budget, you can explore USASpending.gov, which includes an interactive Spending Explorer tool.
+The tool allows you to click on a government agency and see how its budget breaks down into categories.
+For example, some IT products and services are listed in their own category.
 In other cases, it may take a little digging to find them.

 State and Local Contracts

-When you consider the market for your products and services in the government vertical, remember that you can also bid at the state, county and local levels.
-You can find state agencies requesting bids or proposals online, such as the Pennsylvania eMarketplace, BidBuy Illinois Procurement, or California’s Cal eProcure.
+When considering the market for your products and services in the government vertical, remember that you can also bid at the state, county and local levels.
+You can find state agencies requesting bids or proposals online, such as the Pennsylvania eMarketplace or California’s Cal eProcure.
 A complete list of state procurement websites is available from NIGP.
 You may also be able to contact a state university, hospital, or other organization directly to add your company to their bidder’s list.
-Be prepared to register your company with the state and provide necessary information to be able to bid.
+Be prepared to register your company with the state and provide the necessary information to bid.

 At the county or local levels, governments and agencies will publish requests for proposals or requests for bids in local newspapers or online.
 By staying informed of local government agencies’ projects, challenges, and pain points and establishing relationships with local government officials, you may be able to suggest solutions to consider for the next local government IT budget.
 Your input could ultimately save your community money, improve efficiency, and provide better experiences to constituents.

 Regardless of how your initial contact occurs, assess the government office or agencies’ current IT system as a part of your bidding process.
 Technology implementation can be disruptive, so government organizations may lag behind other clients with upgrades.
 Don’t make assumptions that could lead to bidding too low to cover all the work required for the project.